 8)Immunity develops to some extent through the asymptomatic carriage of pathogenic and nonpathogenic meningococci and of antigenically related species.
 Smokers and those exposed passively to secondary cigarette smoke have a poor nasociliary immune mechanism and are at risk.
 Neisseria meningitides is a gram-negative cocci and is a commensal in1 0% of human population nasopharynx

-9)What do you need to know for a young child is not able to express his feelings?
+9)What do you need to know if your child is not able to express his feelings?

 Nausea and projectile vomiting may be characteristic of signs of raised intracranial tension.Older child above five years will be able to complain about a headache and fever.